ablank/grunt-concat-language/README.md

 Type: `String`
 Default: `<!DOCTYPE html>`, `[]`

-Doctype declaration of language.type `html` & `xml`.
+Doctype declaration of language.type `html` & `xml`, this variable is part of `language.opentag` and will be overridden if `language.opentag` is specified.

 In XML files, this attribute sets the correct SYSTEM & `standalone` attributes automatically.

 #### language.rmScript
 Type: `Boolean`